 I Drive Safely ProgramIn addition to traditional photo radar tickets, photo radar operators also capture licence plates of vehicles obeying the posted speed limits for the Town’s “I Drive Safely” program.
 These plates are entered in to a weekly random draw for a $250 gift certificate to a Canmore business of their choice.
-To find out if your licence plate has been selected like the Town of Canmore on Facebook.
+If your licence plate has been selected, you will receive a letter at the address where your vehicle is registered.

 For Ticket Inquiries

-For Program Information contact Greg Burt, (Manager of Protective Services) using the information found here: Protective Services & Fire Rescue
+For program information contact the manager of protective services using the information found here: Protective Services & Fire Rescue

 Photo radar is established in multiple locations throughout Canmore to both enforce the posted speed limits within town limits, as well as to raise awareness on the dangers of excess speed in residential areas. pdf All photo radar locations (873 KB) are approved by the Canmore RCMP and meet guidelines set out by the Province of Alberta.